maxhallinan/hemulen.js/README.markdown

 #Hemulen

-*All around (the Hemulen) there were people living slipshod and aimless lives, wherever he looked there was something to be put to rights and he worked his fingers to the bone trying to get them to see how they ought to live.* &mdash; Tove Janson, *Moominvalley in November*
+*All around (the Hemulen) there were people living slipshod and aimless lives, wherever he looked there was something to be put to rights and he worked his fingers to the bone trying to get them to see how they ought to live.* &mdash; Tove Jansson, *Moominvalley in November*

 ##Support

+##Glossary

+- File List
+- File Object

 ##Use